-2.1.5.2 Climatic Test-Beds
+2.1.5.3 Climatic Test Beds

-In this program, ASOS systems will operate in widely differing climatic regimes.
-Its purpose is to uncover weather-related problems associated with sensors or with NWS-developed algorithms that may limit their use.
-Test-bed sites have been established in the mid-Atlantic area (Richmond, VA), interior Alaska (Fairbanks), the maritime West Coast (San Francisco, CA), and the southeast U.S. (Daytona Beach, FL).
+In this program, ASOS systems are operating in widely differing climatic regimes.
+Its purpose is to uncover weather-related problems associated with sensors or with NWS-developed algorithms.
+Test bed sites include Richmond, VA, Fairbanks, AK, and San Francisco, CA.